alexnj/aviation-checklists/README.md

 should be.
 I still carry a paper checklist for redundancy, but I've switched over to electronic checklists for primary use.

-This project is mainly intended to be a template for you to maintain one's checklists, in an editable and shareable form.
+This project is mainly intended to be a template for you to maintain your checklists, in an editable and shareable form.
 Storing checklists in plain text and in open source form should foster wider usage of electronic checklists and the use of checklists overall with less missed steps.
 That should in turn